Ford House, Marshfield, Massachusetts, circa 1650

 Why Marshfield Families Choose the Law Office of Jason Cullen

-Marshfield is a coastal community with a strong sense of local identity, a town of neighborhoods like Brant Rock, Green Harbor, Marshfield Hills, and Ocean Bluff, each with its own character.
-Families here tend to stay, and many have roots in town that go back generations.
-That deep connection to place makes estate planning especially meaningful.
-It is about making sure your family's home, property, and wishes are protected for the next generation.
+Marshfield is a coastal community with a strong sense of identity, a town of neighborhoods like Brant Rock, Green Harbor, Marshfield Hills, and Ocean Bluff.
+Families here tend to stay, and many have roots that go back generations.

-For coastal property owners in Marshfield, estate planning has an extra layer of importance.
-Waterfront and near-water properties carry significant value, and without a trust, that property goes through probate, a process that is public, takes months, and costs money your family should not have to spend.
-A revocable living trust keeps your property out of probate and gives your family immediate access when they need it most.
-Massachusetts does not allow transfer-on-death deeds for real estate, so a trust or life estate deed are the primary options for avoiding probate on your home.
-If you still carry a mortgage, that does not prevent you from transferring your home into a trust.
+For coastal property owners, estate planning has an extra layer of importance.
+Without a trust, your property goes through probate, a process that is public, takes months, and costs money your family should not have to spend.
+Massachusetts does not allow transfer-on-death deeds for real estate, so a trust or life estate deed are the primary options.
+If you still carry a mortgage, you can still transfer your home into a trust.

 How I Help